Below, you will find important information about creating servers using an ISO image:

 ISO images correspond to the original installation DVDs of Windows and Linux.
 They do not contain license keys!

-Depending on the operating system you have chosen, you will need your own license key for the installation.
-This must be provided by you if necessary.
+Depending on the selected operating system, you need your own license key for the installation.
+This may have to be provided by you.

-For legal reasons, the Windows Server operating systems in Cloud Servers are licensed according to the core license model.
-This also applies to Windows Server operating systems that you install using an ISO image and for which you use a separate license key.
+For legal reasons, the Windows server operating systems in Cloud Servers are licensed according to the core licensing model.
+This also applies to Windows Server operating systems that you install using an ISO image and for which you use your own licence key.

 Once the server is operational, you must launch the KVM console and install the operating system on the server.